(ex EN a tide)

 Neuromuscular & skeletal: Weakness (Byetta combination therapy 4% to 5%)

-<1% (Limited to important or life-threatening; all products): Abscess at injection site, acute pancreatitis, acute renal failure, alopecia, anaphylaxis, angioedema, cellulitis at injection site, chest pain (Byetta combination therapy), drowsiness, exacerbation of renal failure, hemorrhagic pancreatitis, hypersensitivity pneumonitis (chronic; combination therapy), influenza, kidney transplant dysfunction, necrotizing pancreatitis (sometimes resulting in death), pain (stomach, side, or abdominal pain possibly radiating to the back), renal insufficiency, severe diarrhea, severe hypoglycemia (Byetta combination therapy with metformin and a sulfonylurea), severe nausea, severe vomiting, tissue necrosis at injection site, upper respiratory tract infection, urticaria
+<1% (Limited to important or life-threatening; all products): Abscess at injection site, acute pancreatitis, acute renal failure, alopecia, anaphylaxis, angioedema, cellulitis at injection site, chest pain (Byetta combination therapy), drowsiness, exacerbation of renal failure, hemorrhagic pancreatitis, hypersensitivity pneumonitis (chronic; combination therapy), influenza, kidney transplant dysfunction, necrotizing pancreatitis (sometimes resulting in death), pain (stomach, side, or abdominal pain possibly radiating to the back), prolongation P-R Interval on ECG (Linnebjerg 2011), renal insufficiency, severe diarrhea, severe hypoglycemia (Byetta combination therapy with metformin and a sulfonylurea), severe nausea, severe vomiting, tissue necrosis at injection site, upper respiratory tract infection

 Concerns related to adverse effects: